obfuscurity/tasseo/README.md

 See http://blog.rogeriopvl.com/archives/nginx-and-the-http-options-method/ for an Nginx example.

+## Alternate Backends

+### Librato Metrics

+Taseso can be configured to fetch metrics from [Librato Metrics](https://metrics.librato.com/) instead of Graphite by setting the `LIBRATO_AUTH` environment variable instead of `GRAPHITE_AUTH`.

+The format of the data is:

+    LIBRATO_AUTH=<username>:<token>

+If you are sending data less frequently than 1 second, you should adjust the `period=` and `refresh=` configuration settings accordingly.

+For instance, if you were sending metrics every 60 seconds, this could be sufficient:

+    period = 60
+    refresh = 30000

 ## GitHub Authentication

 To authenticate against a GitHub organization, set the following environment variables: